ID-Auth

 Data security & privacy: Concerns about the security of data and possible misuse of the shared information.

-Itβs on the government to balance innovation while ensuring that no one has uncontrolled access to private data.
+It’s on the government to balance innovation while ensuring that no one has uncontrolled access to private data.
 The concerned government departments can choose to identify authorised service providers after licensing and testing.
 These should be mandated to maintain logs of data accessed, which can then be scrutinised by the regulators.

 The digital ID serves as a key to a broad spectrum of services, encompassing financial inclusion, social protection, and efficient benefits delivery.
-Seamless, inexpensive user verification can power multiple use cases within the govt. and beyond.
+Seamless, inexpensive user verification can power multiple use cases within the government and beyond.
 For example,

 Authentication for benefits delivery like -

-- G2P payments
+- Government-to-Person (G2P) payments

 - Health insurance coverage